Sometimes I get difficult, if not impossible questions like:

 Most talented individuals were “comedians” long before they ever make the decision to get involved in stand-up comedy.

-They have already well developed expressive traits, communication “techniques”, mannerisms, etc. that are proven to work to generate laughs off stage and will usually work to generate laughs on stage.
+They already have well developed expressive traits, communication “techniques”, mannerisms, etc. that are proven to work to generate laughs off stage and will usually work to generate laughs on stage.

 That’s like trying to drive a car with only the steering wheel.
 While the steering wheel is certainly a critical element on an automobile, it doesn’t work well without the rest of the car.